juxor/afaq/markdown/append46.md

 freedom of assembly, speech and organisation.
 In the words of historian Christopher Reed:

-> _ "Makhno's Insurgent Army . . . was the quintessence of a self-
+> _"Makhno's Insurgent Army . . . was the quintessence of a self-administered,
-administered, people's revolutionary army.
-It arose from the peasants, it was composed of peasants, it handed power to the peasants.
-It encouraged the growth of communes, co-operatives and soviets but distrusted all permanent elites attempting to take hold within them.
-It would be foolish to think that Makhno was supported by every peasant or that he and his followers could not, on occasions, direct their cruelty towards dissidents within their own ranks, but, on the whole, the movement perhaps erred on the side of being too self- effacing, of handing too much authority to the population at key moments."_
+> people's revolutionary army.
+It arose from the peasants, it was composed of
+> peasants, it handed power to the peasants.
+It encouraged the growth of
+> communes, co-operatives and soviets but distrusted all permanent elites
+> attempting to take hold within them.
+It would be foolish to think that
+> Makhno was supported by every peasant or that he and his followers could
+> not, on occasions, direct their cruelty towards dissidents within their own
+> ranks, but, on the whole, the movement perhaps erred on the side of being
+> too self-effacing, of handing too much authority to the population at key
-[**From Tsar to Soviets**, p.
+> moments."_ [ **From Tsar to Soviets** , p.
 260]

 As such, Makhnovist practice matched its theory.
 This can be said of few social movements and it is to their credit that this is the case.

 ## 8 Weren't the Makhnovists just Kulaks?